ThirdAILabs/neuraldb-enterprise/install/README.md

 Paste the `public_ip` of your `web_ingress` node into your browser, and you should see a login screen, where you can create an account, verify your email, and start training NeuralDB's!
 An admin account will already be created for you using `admin_mail` and `admin_password` as the login credentials.

 Ensure that network security precautions are taken before uploading sensitive files to this instance of NeuralDB Enterprise, if your public IP is exposed to the internet.

+To update NeuralDB Enterprise, you can run `bash update_neuraldb_enterprise.sh`.
+This will update your instance with the variables listed in `variables.sh`.
+For example, if you want to update your instance with a new OpenAI key, you can update `genai_key` in `variables.sh`, and then run `bash update_neuraldb_enterprise.sh`.
+If the `ndb_enterprise_version` variable in `variables.sh` is set to "latest", then this script will also update NeuralDB Enterprise to the latest available version.
+If `ndb_enterprise_version` is set to a specific version, then this script will set NeuralDB Enterprise to that version.

 #### Extra Precautions